Register Nutanix Cloud

 -

-Nutanix Prism Central with a supported version for CAPI version 1.2.x.
-Refer to the Nutanix Validated Integrations compatibility matrix.
+A Nutanix Prism Central version compatible with the desired CAPX version.
+Refer to the Nutanix Prism Central Validated Integrations compatibility matrix for more information.

 -